Anshu370/IPL-Data-Analysis/README.md

 # IPL-Data-Analysis

-GUIDE TO USE APPLICATION :-->
+# GUIDE TO USE APPLICATION :-->
 Problem Defnition Analysis.pdf

+# LIBARIES USED :-->

+Tkinter, Pandas, MSQLconnector